 §135.22.
 Renewal of License.

-(a) The department shall send written notice of expiration of a license to an ambulatory surgical center (ASC) at least 60 days before the expiration date.
-If the applicant has not received notice, it is the duty of the ASC to notify the department and request a renewal application.
+(a) HHSC shall send written notice of expiration of a license to an ambulatory surgical center (ASC) at least 60 days before the expiration date.
+If the applicant has not received notice, it is the duty of the ASC to notify HHSC and request a renewal application.

-(b) The department shall issue a renewal license to an ASC that meets the minimum standards for a license set forth in these sections.
+(b) HHSC shall issue a renewal license to an ASC that meets the minimum standards for a license set forth in these sections.

-(1) The ASC shall submit the following to the department no later than 30 days prior to the expiration date of the license:
+(1) The ASC shall submit the following to HHSC no later than 30 days prior to the expiration date of the license:

 (A) a completed renewal application form;